Cant hook: Description

 A logging tool description from the Lumberman's Museum at Patten, Maine, reads in part: "A cant dog or cant hook was used for lifting, turning, and prying logs when loading sleds and on the drive.
 At first, a swivel hook on a pole with nothing to hold it in position was used.
 This was called a swing dingle."
 However, the term swing dingle is more often published as being a type of logging sled.
 These early types are also called a ring dog or ring dog cant hook.
 In 1858, Joseph Peavey, a blacksmith in Stillwater, Maine, made a rigid clasp to encircle the cant dog handle with the hook on one side.
 It moved up and down, but not sideways.
-All loggers have used it ever since."
+Loggers have used it ever since.

-While this tool has its origins in the logging industry, many arborists, tree care professionals, land owners and portable sawmill operators now use cant hooks for moving logs and timber.
+While this tool has its origins in the logging industry, many arborists, tree care professionals, landowners and portable sawmill operators now use cant hooks for moving logs and timber.